chenrensong/Kestrel.Core/README.md

 # Kestrel.Core
 A cross platform web server with no external dependencies

-This project is part of ASP.NET Core. support any .net 6.0 Application (include maui)
+This project is part of ASP.NET Core. support any .net 6.0 Application (include MAUI)

 ## How to work
 ```csharp